2023 Israeli female tank crew fight

 On 7 October 2023, seven female Israeli tank crew members from the Caracal Battalion fought against Hamas militants continuously for 17 hours.
 The battle was the first instance in modern military history of an all-female armored unit taking part in combat.
 According to Israel, they killed 50 militants.

 The performance of the unit and other acts by Israeli female soldiers on 7 October impacted the way women were viewed in the IDF and in the integration of women in the army.

-Director Ayelet Menahemi and writer-actress Eleanor Sela announced in December 2023 that they were working on a movie about the all-female tank unit's activities during the 7 October attacks.
+Director Ayelet Menahemi and writer-actress Eleanor Sela announced in December 2023 that they were working on a featured film about the all-female tank unit's activities during the 7 October attacks.

 Israel has promoted its female tank crews as part of its public relations war within the conflict.

 Background

 The recruitment of women into combat positions in the Israel Defense Forces was slow until 1995, when a young soldier, Alice Miller, asked the Supreme Court of Israel to allow her to enroll in pilot training.
 As a result of the landmark decision, although Miller personally did not make it into the 3% of those who qualified, more combat positions in the army became available to female soldiers.
 In 2000, the first Israeli mixed-gender battalion, the Caracal Battalion, was created.

 On 27 October 2022, the Israel Defense Forces announced that they had formed all-female tank crews, who had successfully completed two years of testing.
 The company is armed with Merkava IV tanks and is defending the Egyptian border.
 Chief of Staff Aviv Kochavi noted: "I believe that women tank crews will carry out the border protection mission professionally and with great success and will form a significant part of the IDF's operational efforts."